i-like-robots/react-tag-autocomplete/readme.md

 #### closeOnSelect (optional)

 Boolean parameter to control whether the listbox should be closed and active option reset when a tag is selected.
 Defaults to `false`.

+#### deleteButtonText (optional)

+The helper text added to each selected tag.
+The placeholder `%value%` will be replaced by the selected tag label.
+Default `"Remove %value% from the list"`.

 #### id (optional)